Kusine/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# Welcome to a bear's blog

 I'm glad you are here.
-I plan to talk about the meaning of *life* and *bears.
+I plan to talk about the meaning of *life* and *bears*.

 Are you **friendly** with ***bears***?